-Data released by AMFI (Association of Mutual Funds in India), points out that not only the equity-oriented schemes but also the debt schemes witnessed a heavy net outflow in August 2020.
+Data released by AMFI (Association of Mutual Funds in India), points out that equity-oriented schemes witnessed a heavy net inflow in December 2021.

 ETFs and Index Funds Emerge as the Clear Winners

 Investors continue to pour money into passive instruments such as ETFs, including gold ETFs and index funds on the backdrop of low and negative returns in actively managed mutual funds.
-The assets under management of ETFs and index funds rose to Rs 232,505 crore in August from Rs 223,492 crore as the category witnessed a net inflow of Rs 2,865 crore.
-Gold ETFs, however, witnessed heavy redemptions in August as investors booked profits given the surge in gold prices.
+The assets under management of ETFs and index funds rose to Rs 4,72,179.19 crore in December 2021 from Rs 4,47,278.45 crore in November 2021 as the category witnessed a net inflow of Rs 18,705.71 crore.

 The change of attitude by retail investors as they continue to invest heavily in passive instruments despite challenging economic scenarios is worth appreciating.
 Passive instruments are rapidly gaining traction not only amongst High Net-Worth Individuals (HNIs) but also amongst retail investors.
-This is evident with the fact that AUM of ETFs and index funds rose to 9% of the total AUM from 5.9% in August 2019.
+This is evident with the fact that AUM of ETFs and index funds rose to 12.7% of the total AUM in December 2021 from 9.21% in December 2020.

 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.